 - Prepare and assemble the parts of your electric smoker

 Unpack your smoker and check for any irregularities.
-Carefully assemble the unit according to the manufacturer’s instruction.
+Carefully assemble the unit according to the manufacturer’s instructions.

 2. Wash or wipe the inside of the smoker